Cozen’s Test of the elbow joint

 • The high sensitivity of this Cozen’s Test = 91%

-• For the grip strength difference = 5%-10% between the elbow joint flexion & extension movement showed the sensitivity of this Cozen’s Test = high around = 78%-83%.
+• For the grip strength difference = 5%-10% between the elbow joint flexion & extension movement the sensitivity of this Cozen’s Test = high around = 78%-83%.

 • Specificity of the Cozen’s Test = 80%-90%.

-• Despite the limited evidence, Karanasios et al are concluded that the Cozen’s test is used to rule out the lateral epicondylitis means tennis elbow during the physical examination & that the grip strength is difference between the elbow joint flexion & extension movement is good diagnostic values for the determining of the presence & absence of lateral epicondylitis means tennis elbow, mostly when used in conjunction with the diagnostic tests like as MRI & ultrasound.
+• Despite the limited evidence, Karanasios et al concluded that Cozen’s test is used to rule out lateral epicondylitis means tennis elbow during the physical examination & that the grip strength difference between the elbow joint flexion & extension movement is good diagnostic values for the determining of the presence & absence of lateral epicondylitis means tennis elbow, mostly when used in conjunction with the diagnostic tests like as MRI & ultrasound.

 Vaishali Ladva